Thoufiq-Uchiha-23/Brainwave-Landing-Page/README.md

 # Brainwave AI Landing Page 🤖🧑‍💻

-This is Mega-Mon 🔥, which is Brainwave Landing Page
-A front-end project, made with a modern tech design and cool UI.
+This is Mega-Mon 🔥, which is Brainwave AI Landing Page A front-end project, made with a modern tech design and cool UI.

 ## 🎯 Tech tools used here are